-The aluminum cases finally arrived so we are sending Paypal invoices based on position in the waiting list.
-Also, due to constraints imposed by the COVID-19 virus, only one person is available to perform shipping and assembly.
-Thus there may be slight delays in shipping orders.
-Please send us an email at email@example.com with your desired quantities and type (Pi3U, Pi3V, Pi4U or Pi4V; kit or assembled).
+Please send us an email at firstname.lastname@example.org with your desired quantities and type (Pi3U, Pi3V, Pi4U or Pi4V; kit or assembled).
 Please include your amateur radio call sign as SHARI is only available to licensed hams.
 We will add you to our waiting list.
 Also, please join our SHARI group at groups.io/g/shari for additional information.

 SHARI (SA818 Ham Allstar Radio Interface) is a ham construction project designed by N8AR that implements a Raspberry Pi hosted Allstar node using a NiceRF SA818 embedded UHF (420 – 450 MHz) or VHF (144-148 MHz) radio module.
 SHARI is designed as a kit for construction and use in the amateur radio service by licensed amateur radio operators who can assure that their assembled SHARI kit meets FCC mandated operating requirements including RF frequency, deviation and required power levels at the fundamental and harmonic frequencies.

 In order to create an Allstar node, SHARI plugs into two USB jacks on a Raspberry Pi3 or Pi4 for power, the Allstar interface and radio programming (a short M/F USB extender cable can be used if desired).